W1ess0/cisc422-a1-f20/README.md

 ### Running the provided evaluator code
-The address of the repository is <tt>https://github.com/CISC422/a1</tt>.
-Use your favourite means to clone it and create a local copy.
+Use your favourite means to clone and create a local copy of this repository.
 If you are unfamiliar with GitHub and don't know how to do this, please see the [GitHub Classroom Quick Start pages](https://github.com/CISC422/classroom-quickstart).
 Using Git-Bash, the following will clone, build, and run all unit tests in [<tt>src/test/java</tt>](src/test/java).

 ```$xslt